06 Nov TIO NYC: Speaking Frank-ly!

 “Life Dances On,” the work of Robert Frank, at the Museum of Modern Art (MOMA) through January 11, 2025.

 Next up, an afternoon at the Museum of Modern Art, which picks up on the “People of the Books'” gritty and somewhat melancholic vision with the work of easily one of the most influential photographers of the 20th century.
-The show is titled “Life Dances On.”
-That photographer is Swiss-Americn Robert Frank.
-Tying our threads together, like the “People of the Bool’s author, Yussef El Guindi, Frank eschews sentimentality for the beauty in truth, rendered in his case by crooked, grainy, high-contrasts in black and white – or Frank thumbing his nose at the medium’s bias towards prettifying.
+“Life Dances On.” is all about the life and work of Swiss-American photographer Robert Frank.
+Tying our threads together, like the “People of the Book’s author, Yussef El Guindi, Frank eschews sentimentality for the beauty in truth, rendered in his case by crooked, grainy, high-contrasts in black and white.
+Or Frank thumbing his nose at the medium’s bias towards prettifying.

 To Frank’s way of thinking, a true artist had to be both intuitive and “somehow enraged.”
 In short, his goal was to use his lens to capture ways in which his environment, writ large, impacted him on a personal level.
 Art history says Frank succeeded where others had failed by representing not only the ordinary lives of his subjects, but also by revealing something of their souls.